A Comprehensive Guide to Copywriting Courses

 15. The KnowledgeBank: Sales and Persuasion Skills for Startups

-This self-directed course, written by 20-year veteran copywriter Len Smith, focuses on copywriting for start-ups and entrepreneurs, particularly in the digital realm.
+This self-directed course, written by 20-year veteran copywriter Len SmiCoursecuses on copywriting for startups and entrepreneurs, particularly in the digital realm.
 He stresses skills that will make your copy drive sales and persuade people to buy your products and services.
-Highlights include “Understanding people’s motives for buying”, “How to turn needs into wants” and “How to overcome ‘price-itis’.
-Never ever having to sell down on price”.
+Highlights include “Understanding people’s motives for buying,” “How to turn needs into wants,” and “How to overcome ‘price-itis.’
+Never having to sell down on price”.

 Cost: $180.
-KnowledgeBank offers a 30-day money-back guarantee.
-The company also offers a free preview video, so you can see if the course is right for you before you enroll.
+KnowledgeBank offers a 30-day monCoursek guarantee.
+The company also provides a free preview video to see if the course is right for you before you enroll.

-Course materials include six learning modules with teaching videos and a series of accompanying activities.
+Course materials include six learning modules with teaching videos and accompanying activities.

 Skillshare is a business training platform that allows you to take multiple courses for one monthly subscription fee.
-It’s like of like the Netflix of online learning.
-All the courses are self-directed and taught on video.
-Skillshare offers a number of courses about copywriting.
-We particularly like the 13 courses by Jack Zerby, a copywriting veteran and the former head of Vimeo.
-Highlights include the basics, like “What is copywriting” and “Audience: what to ask and why” as well as more advanced topics like “Short vs long copy” and “Improving your skills”.
+It’s like the Netflix of online learning.
+All the courses are self-directed and caught on video.
+Skillshare offers several studies about copywriting.
+We particularly like the 13 classes by Jack Zerby, a copywriting veteran and the former head of Vimeo.
+Highlights include the basics, like “What is copywriting” and “Audience: what to ask and why,” as well as more advanced topics like “Short vs. long copy” and “Improving your skills.”
 There are a variety of “class projects” that accompany the videos.

 In addition to the courses by Zerby, there are several dozen other courses about copywriting on Skillshare.
 Some of the best of these include…

 - Copywriting for beginners: how to write web copy that sells without being cheesy

 - Crappy copy: 8 digital copywriting mistakes you should avoid